 Keep checking these avenues regularly and keep looking and calling, don't give up!

-If you have found a cat, there are similar things that you should do:
+If you have found a cat, there are some things that you should do before bringing the cat to us:

 - Ask your neighbours if they have lost a cat,